 “We are honor bound to display the utmost respect for ourselves, each other, and our resources in a manner that fosters in us a desire and capacity for exceptional growth and learning.
 We will not lie, cheat or steal in any form nor will we endure the faltering of those who do.
 We will strive to improve the Long Trail School environment by continually building upon our personal integrity and encouraging it in others, thus promoting a more distinguished and harmonious community.”

-The Honor Board is a trained judicial review group composed of faculty, staff and students.
-Four faculty or staff members are elected by their peers for each school year.
-Five student members include the president and vice president of the Student Council and one elected student from the 10th, 11th and 12th grades.
+The Honor Board is a peer review group composed of faculty and students.
+Appointed by the Dean of Students and Dean of Academics the Honor Board consists of two faculty members and three students – one student from the 10th, 11th and 12th grades.
 The Honor Board makes recommendations to the Head of School, who has final decision on all disciplinary matters.